|WELCOME TO NICK KOUZOS HOME PAGE.

 In spite of it’s destruction the survivors of this culture influenced the evolution of Modern Greece.
 It is really a great pity that that this culture did not survive for the benefit of mankind including the Turkish Nation with which, for centuries, Greeks managed to coexist in many areas of Asia Minor.
 Today all this has been forgotten and all any one could expect, is to defend the “right of remembrance”.

 LAUSANNE, Dec.
 1.–A black page of modern history was written here today.
 Ismet Pasha stood before the statesmen of the civilized world and admitted that the banishment from Turkish territory of nearly a million Christian Greeks, who were two million only a few short years ago had been decreed.
 The Turkish Government graciously allows two more weeks for the great exodus.

 The statesmen of the civilized powers accepted the Turkish dictum and set about ways to get those thousands of Greeks out of harm’s way before they should meet the fate of 800,000 Armenians who were massacred in Anatolia in 1910 and 1917.

 The stories of both branches of the family are described in two different pages of this site, one page deals with Kirkagats, the birth place of my mother, closely related to Smyrna the largest and richest city with large Greek Population that was burned down to ashes, which is more well known, and the second page that refers to Peramos

 The general background about the long standing conflict between Greece and Turkey is given in page “Historic Confrontation” and and in page “Chronological Events”, which gives the historical events in a chronological order.
-Other relevant information is shared in various “pages” linked with this document, indexed in the left of this page and briefly described in the list below.
+Other relevant information is shared in various “pages” linked with this document, indexed in the left of this page.

 INDEX OF LINKS.